sfuhrm/capsula/README.md

 The following TODOs are open programming tasks as known for today:

-* Optionally build not to tmp,  but a given directory.
 * Optionally use a fixed directory for targets instead of inside JAR.
 This would safe you the tool build cycle in plugin development.
 * Proper log4j config for packages.